ianmackers99/capstone/README.md

 Students use these input and output values to create a Gaussian Process which acts as a surrogate for the true function, which is then used to simulate its behaviour.

 Each week, students pass a large number of candidate sample points through the surrogate model and use an acquisition function to assess them and recommend a new, best sample point for the coming week.
 The sample points must be presented to the function as a sequence of hyphen-separated numbers in the range 0 and 1, rounded to 6 decimal places.
 Each number represents the value of a feature and together the numbers form a query which the black box will consume and then generate a result.
-The number of features varies by function so a typical query for a 5-dimension function would look like this:
+A typical query for a 5-dimension function would look like this:

 0.007279-0.922324-0.065996-0.938621-0.028153